scott-good/sofy-docs/docs/topics/Using Solutions/accessing_solutions_programmatically.md

 ```

-## Authenticate to obtain a JSON Web Token (JWT)
+## Authenticate to Obtain a JSON Web Token (JWT)
 If the Access Control Service (ACS) is included in the solution, you first need to authenticate to ACS and then receive a JWT to include on any subsequent API call.
 Authentication is achieved through a GET request to the *h<span>ttps://sofy-auth.{external.ip}.nip.io/login* endpoint using the HTTP Basic authentication protocol.

-There are two userids that are created for every solution and you can add more userids if you wish.
+There are two User IDs (userids) that are created for every solution and you can add more User IDs if you wish.

 | Userid			| Default password			| Access |
 | ----------- | ----------- | ----------- |